Byōdō-in: Phoenix Hall

 There is a Jōdo-shiki garden with a pond in front of the building, which in 1997 was dredged as part of an archeological dig.
 As the temple faces the East, it suggests that the audience need to cross the Aji-ike pond in front of the Phoenix Hall, in order to reach Buddhist Pure Land.
 The gardens are a nationally designated Historic Site and Place of Scenic Beauty.

 Kannon-dō Hall

 The Kannon-dō Hall is an Important Cultural Property, established on the former site of the main hall around 1230, during the Early Kamakura Period.
 The hall structure is simple, which follows the classical design from the Tenpyo period (710-794), having two different form bent to support the roof.
 It is currently under renovation and not open to the public.

-Japan commemorates the building's longevity and cultural significance by displaying its image on the 10 yen coin, and the 10,000 yen note features the phoenix image.
-In December 1994, UNESCO listed the building as a World Heritage Site as part of the "Historic Monuments of Ancient Kyoto".
-The Phoenix Hall, the great statue of Amida inside it, and several other items at Byōdō-in are national treasures.

-A half-size replica of the temple was completed on June 7, 1968 in the Valley of the Temples (Oʻahu, Hawaii).